Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 information (PHI) to health oversight agencies, including, but not limited to, the Comptroller of the Treasury, OIG, MFCU, DHHS OIG and DOJ.
 ## 5.19.5
-amamrent State Agency, CMS, or their Representatives shall, at all reasonable times, have the right to enter into the Provider's premises, or such other places where duties of this Attachment are being performed, to inspect, monitor, or otherwise evaluate including periodic audits of the work being performed.
-The Provider shall supply reasonable access to all facilities and assistance for federal, EMM or State Agency's representatives.
+arama!
+State Agency, CMS, or their Representatives shall, at all reasonable times, have the right to enter into the Provider's premises, or such other places where duties of this Attachment are being performed, to inspect, monitor, or otherwise evaluate including periodic audits of the work being performed.
+The Provider shall supply reasonable access to all facilities and assistance for federal, J or State Agency's representatives.
 ## 5.20
 Medical Records.
 Provider shall maintain medical records in a manner that is current, detailed and organized, and that permits effective and confidential patient care and quality review, administrative, civil and/or criminal investigations and/or prosecutions.
 ## 5.20.1
-Provider shall have medical record keeping practices that are consistent with 42 CFR 456 and current NCQA standards for medical record documentation, in accordance i policies and procedures regarding confidentiality of medical records, medical recor ‘umentation standards and standards for the availability of medical records.
-Provider shall obtain all necessary releases, consents and authorizations from Medicaid Members with respect to their medical records to permit Lester access to such records.
-Records related to appeals shall be forwarded within the timeframes specified in the appeal process section of the provider manual.
+Provider shall have medical record keeping practices that are consistent with 42 CFR 456 and current NCQA standards for medical record documentation, in accordance with amino policies and procedures regarding confidentiality of medical records, medical record documentation standards and standards for the availability of medical records.
+Provider shall obtain all necessary releases, consents and authorizations from Medicaid Members with respect to their medical records to permit Le ara access to such records.
+Records related to appeals shall be forwarded within the timeirames specified in the appeal process section of the provider manual.
-Such requests made by ES o' I shall not be unreasonable.
+Such requests made by J o' IJ shall not be unreasonable.
 ## 5.20.2
 Medical records shall be maintained and be available at the site where Medicaid Covered Services are rendered.
 Medicaid Members (including individuals age 16 or older for behavioral health